upasadena/interactive-cyoa-tutorial/docs/appendix/reference.md

 #### Get rid of the extra, repeating Row background
 You may notice that after you've set your background, your Rows will repeat the Background as well.
-This is inconvenient if you've set the Background to anything but a simple colour, as it is incredibly obvious and unprofessonial.
+This is inconvenient if you've set the Background to anything but a simple colour, as it is incredibly obvious and unprofessional.

 Here's an example of the repeating background: